kemmis/ILogInject/README.md

         public SomeEntity(ILog logger)
         {
             //A logger with name "ILogInject.ExampleLibrary.SomeEntity" is injected into the class when the IOC container
-			//resolves ISomeEntity -> SomeEntity that has been registered into the IOC container
+			//resolves ISomeEntity -> SomeEntity, a mapping that have on application startup been registered into the
+			//IOC container

 			_logger = logger;